Azelor/dend/README.md

-# An application for a D&D game.
+# An application for a D&D game using Ruby on Rails